 3. Address your subscribers by first name

 As much as possible, ask for your subscriber’s first name when they are opting into your email list.
 This will allow you to address future emails in a very personal way.
-People love to hear and see their name.
+People love to hear and see their names.

 Use it in your emails, even in the email subject line when appropriate, to better connect with your subscribers.
 If you don’t have their first name, make the default “Friend.”